Xmananti/llb-case-tracker/llb-case-tracker/DEPLOYMENT.md

 # 🚀 Production Deployment Guide

-This guide will help you deploy the LLB Case Tracker application to production.
+This guide will help you deploy the AdvocatePro application to production.

 ## Prerequisites